scolapicchioni/blazor/Lab11/readme.md

 ### PhotoSharingApplication.WebServices.Grpc.Comments

-- Add a project reference to the `PhotoSharingApplication.Shared.Authorization` project
+- In the `PhotoSharingApplication.WebServices.Grpc.Comments` project, add a project reference to the `PhotoSharingApplication.Shared.Authorization` project
 - Open the `Startup.cs` and add this line of code at the bottom of the `ConfigureServices` method:

 ```cs